Deep learning enabled strategies for modelling of complex aperiodic plasmonic metasurfaces of arbitrary size: Introduction

 In the recent past, data-based approaches and in particular deep learning (DL), have been found to provide powerful numerical tools, capable to overcome limitations such as the above described computational cost of complex numerical simulations.
 DL has been successfully applied to various problems in nanophotonics.
 In nano-optics and photonics, DL has enabled to efficiently tackle complex problems, such as real time deconstruction of complex optical signals under sparse sampling conditions \cite{kamilovLearningApproachOptical2015, borhaniLearningSeeMultimode2018, rivensonPhaseRecoveryHolographic2018, kurumDeepLearningEnabled2019}, the ability to provide huge accelerations for physics simulations \cite{raissiPhysicsinformedNeuralNetworks2019, wiechaDeepLearningMeets2020, jiangDeepNeuralNetworks2021, blanchard-dionneTeachingOpticsMachine2020} and to perform ultra fast inverse design of photonic nanostructures and metasurface unit cells \cite{liuTrainingDeepNeural2018, liuGenerativeModelInverse2018, jiangFreeFormDiffractiveMetagrating2019, dinsdaleDeepLearningEnabled2021, wiechaDeepLearningNanophotonics2021}.

 Here we apply deep learning to predict the optical response of complicated, aperiodic assemblies of plasmonic nanostructures.
 To this end we employ a dipolar approximation based on dressed polarizabilities.
 The dressed polarizability concept was used relatively rarely in the past, mainly because the calculation of dressed polarizabilities in complex environments is similary expensive as the full-field simulations themselves.
 Furthermore, dressed polarizabilities include the response of the environment, hence these are valid only in a fixed geometric configuration and need to be re-calculated even for small changes in the surrounding scene.
-On the other hand, once calculated, dressed polarizabilities take into account all interactions with the local environment, such as with neighbor nanostructures or with interfaces like a substrate, and allow to calculate at practically no cost the response of the particles upon illumination with any polarization.\cite{patouxPolarizabilitiesComplexIndividual2020} We demonstrate here that, using a deep learning framework, the expensive calculation can be accelerated by many orders of magnitude.
+On the other hand, once calculated, dressed polarizabilities take into account all interactions with the local environment, such as with neighbor nanostructures or with interfaces like a substrate, and allow to calculate at practically no cost the response of the particles upon illumination with any polarization.\cite{patouxPolarizabilitiesComplexIndividual2020} We demonstrate here that, using a deep learning framework, the result of the expensive calculation can be accurately approximated in many orders of magnitude shorter computation time.
 We show that within a local neighborhood approximation, the method allows to calculate fully non-periodic, disordered meta-structures of arbitrary size.
-Finally we demonstrate that a deep artificial neural network can be made capable to predict the spectral dispersion of the dressed polarizabilities over a large spectral range, which we use for the homogenization of disordered metasurfaces.
+Finally we demonstrate that the model can be efficiently trained also on wavelength dependent data, rendering it very useful for the investigation of coupling phenomena in complex nanostructures or for the homogenization of aperiodic, disordered metasurfaces.